-The rich feature set of the SC16C850V is available through internal registers.
-These features are: selectable and programmable receive and transmit FIFO trigger levels, selectable TX and RX baud rates, and modem interface controls (all standard features).
-Following a power-on reset an external reset or a software reset, the SC16C850V is software compatible with the previous generation SC16C650B.
+The rich feature set of the SC16IS850L is available through internal registers.
+These features are: selectable and programmable receive and transmit FIFO trigger levels, selectable TX and RX baud rates, and modem interface controls, and are all standard features.
+Following a power-on reset, an external reset, or a software reset, the SC16IS850L is software compatible with the previous generation, SC16C550B, and SC16C650B.